ccaudek/psicometria/README.md

 The electronic version of the course book _Data science per psicologi_, by Corrado Caudek is available for non-commercial purposes and is licensed under CC-BY-NC 4.0.

 The teaching materials here provided will be updated during the semester.
-Exercise instructions and _Data science per psicologi_ will be updated at latest on Monday of the corresponding week.